dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 1.  "admins" abuse their powers and print more outright,
 2.  "players" find ways to make more of it cheaply,
-3.  "the arena" ceases to exist, either because of bankruptcy or state intervention.
+3.  "the arena" ceases to exist, either because of bankruptcy, intervention, or collapse.

 The combination of non-simulatable proof-of-work with cheap, independent verification and instantiation is what separates Bitcoin from all the